Computing k-mers in Graphs: Algorithms for -mer counting in deterministic Wheeler graphs

 \section{Algorithms for $k$-mer counting in deterministic Wheeler graphs}

 In this section, we develop two polynomial-time algorithms for counting $k$-mers on deterministic Wheeler graphs.
 We abbreviate those by \textit{DWGs}.
-Let $W$ be a DWG, with $|V(W)|=n$, $|E(W)|=m$ and $|W|=n+m$.
+Let $W=(V, E)$ be a DWG, with $|V|=n$, $|E|=m$ and $|W|=n+m$.
 The first algorithm has time complexity $O(|W|k)$.
 For the second algorithm, we reduce the dependency on $k$, but we end up with a time complexity of $O(n^4 \log k)$.

-These algorithms require, as an internal step, to obtain the LCS array up to a length of $k$, i.e. $\min\{LCS(\gamma_i,\gamma_{i+1}), k\}$ for all values in the array.
-In the case of the $O(n^4\log k)$ algorithm, one version of the algorithm from \cite{DBLP:conf/cpm/AlankoCCKMP24} runs in $O(m+n^2 + n\log \sigma)$ time, which is within the bounds if we allow a small dependency on the alphabet size; so we choose to compute the full LCS first.
-In the case of the $O(|W|k)$ algorithm, we note that the $O(m + n\log \sigma)$ version from \cite{DBLP:conf/cpm/AlankoCCKMP24} only works for Wheeler \textit{semi-DFAs}, which require having exactly one source, whereas here we do not make that assumption.
-The other algorithm from \cite{DBLP:conf/cpm/AlankoCCKMP24} spends $O(m\log n + n\log \sigma)$ time.
-Here we present an alternative tailored to our algorithm: during the $k$-mer counting algorithm we can build at the same time the LCS array, with a total cost of $O(|W|k)$ and the values capped to $k$, which is enough for our purposes.
+These algorithms require, as an internal step, to obtain the LCS array up to a length of $k$, i.e. $\min\{\mathsf{LCS}(\gamma_i, \gamma_{i+1}), k\}$ for all values in the array.
+The current known \textsf{LCS} construction algorithms take $O(n\log \sigma + \min\{m\log n, m + n^2\})$ time on general deterministic graphs \cite{DBLP:conf/cpm/AlankoCCKMP24}, and $O(n\log\sigma + m)$ if the graph is a Wheeler \emph{semi-DFA}, which requires to have exactly one source.
+We do not make the assumption of a single source, thus we can only use the former algorithm, which is within the time bound for our $O(n^4\log k)$ counting algorithm.
+For our $O(|W|k)$ counting algorithm, we present a tailored \textsf{LCS} construction that is constructed during the $k$-mer counting algorithm at no extra cost, but with values capped to $k$, which is enough for our purposes.